open-telemetry/opentelemetry-specification/specification/trace/sdk.md

 This flag indicates that [the least-significant ("rightmost") 7 bytes or 56 bits of the TraceID are random][W3CCONTEXTTRACEID].

 Note the Random flag does not propagate through [Trace Context Level 1][W3CCONTEXTLEVEL1] implementations, which do not recognize the flag.
-Therefore, this flag is considered meaningful only when it is set on a root span context.
+When this flag is 1, it is considered meaningful.
+When this flag is 0, it may be due to a non-random TraceID or because a Trace Context Level 1 propagator was used.
 To enable sampling in this and other situations where TraceIDs lack sufficient randomness, OpenTelemetry defines an optional [explicit randomness value][OTELRVALUE] encoded in the [W3C TraceState field][W3CCONTEXTTRACESTATE].